Georgia 45, Appalachian State 6

 Murray threw for 281 yards and two touchdowns for Georgia (6-3), which held Appalachian State scoreless in the second half.
-Rantavious Wooten and Michael Bennett both caught touchdown passes while Todd Gurley and J.J.
+Rantavious Wooten and Michael Bennett both caught touchdown passes, while Todd Gurley, Brendan Douglas and J.J.
 Green each added a score on the ground.

 Kameron Bryant went 22-of-39 for 221 yards for Appalachian State (2-8), which has dropped six of its last seven games.
 Andrew Peacock caught 12 passes for 90 yards in a losing cause.

-Note: (Updated: ADDED: host to lede / Brendan Douglas to 2nd graph CHANGED: last game note)